Bungee jumping: Etymology

+History

 Early tethered jumping

 The land diving (Sa: Gol) of Pentecost Island in Vanuatu is an ancient ritual in which young men jump from tall wooden platforms with vines tied to their ankles as a test of their courage and passage into manhood.
 Unlike in modern bungee-jumping, land-divers intentionally hit the ground, but the vines absorb sufficient force to make the impact non-lethal.
 The land-diving ritual on Pentecost has been claimed as an inspiration by A. J. Hackett, prompting calls from the islanders' representatives for compensation for what they view as the unauthorised appropriation of their cultural property.

 A tower 4000 ft high with a system to drop a "car" suspended by a cable of "best rubber" was proposed for the Chicago World Fair, 1892–1893.
-The car, seating two hundred people, would have been shoved from a platform on the tower and then would have bounced to a stop.
+The car, seating about two hundred people, would have been shoved from a platform on the tower and then would have bounced to a stop.
 The designer engineer suggested that for safety the ground below "be covered with eight feet of feather bedding".
 The proposal was declined by the Fair's organizers.